InteractionDataLab/COVID19-open-research-dataset/README.md

-# Bioarxiv COVID19
+# CORD19 analyses
-repository about bioarxiv COVID19 analysis
+repository about articles related to coronaviruses, using data from the CROD19 Kaggle challenge.

 # Description of the data file
 Datafile 'CORD19_Geo_info.csv'